Skirt: Norms and policies

-The skirt is a part of uniforms for girls in many schools around the world, with lengths varying depending on local culture.
+The skirt is a part of uniforms for girls in schools around the world, with lengths varying depending on local culture.
 The pleated tartan skirt began as a component of girls' school uniforms in the early twentieth century in the United Kingdom.
 Most UK schools now allow girls to wear trousers, but many girls still wear skirts in primary and secondary schools, even where the choice of trousers is given.
 In the late 20th and early 21st century, many schools began changing their uniform rules to allow trousers for girls amidst opposition to skirts-only policies.
 Although it is commonly accepted that girls may wear trousers to school, no test case is known to have been brought before the courts, making the legal position uncertain on requiring skirts as part of girls' uniforms.
 The rule is still enforced in many schools, particularly independent and selective state schools.
 In fact, United Kingdom government guidelines expressly state the decision of allowing girls to wear trousers is with individual schools.
 In June 1999, University Professor Claire Hale took legal action against Whickham School when they refused permission to allow her daughter Jo Hale to wear trousers.
 Amongst others, the Equal Opportunities Commission decided to back the case.
 On 24 February 2000 the school avoided a legal battle by announcing that, in future, girls would be able to wear trousers.

 In the 1980s in Puerto Rico, Ana Irma Rivera Lassén was not allowed to enter court in trousers and was told to wear a skirt.
 She sued the judge and won.

 In 2022, the United States Court of Appeals for the Fourth Circuit ruled against the Charter Day School in North Carolina, which had required girls to wear skirts due to the idea that girls are "fragile vessels" deserving "gentle" treatment from boys.
 The court ruled the requirement was unconstitutional.

 Since 2004, the International Skating Union has allowed women to wear trousers instead of skirts in competition if they wish.